-Dr. Matthew Cox is an adult cardiology specialist in Olean, NY.
-He accepts several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
+Dr. Matthew Cox's specialty is adult cardiology.
 He is a graduate of Southern Illinois University School of Medicine.
-Dr. Cox speaks Spanish.
+Dr. Cox honors several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
+He speaks Spanish.
 He is professionally affiliated with Millard Fillmore Gates Circle Hospital.

 Conditions / Treatments

 Medicare Patient Ethnicity

 - Congestive Heart Failure, where the heart cannot pump enough blood to meet the needs of the body

 - Heart transplant evaluation and care after surgery

 - Peripheral vascular disease, where arteries in the limbs narrow and reduce blood flow